-One theme I hear a lot in the therapy hour is moms striving to be a perfect mother.
+As a therapist for over twenty years, one of the most common recurring themes that comes up in the therapy hour is moms striving to be a perfect mother.

-I help clients to let go of is the notion of being a ‘perfect mother.’
+I take it on as a clinical mission, to help moms let go of is the notion of being a ‘perfect mother’ and embrace ‘imperfection.’

 Simply stated, there is no such thing as a perfect mother.

-We model through our beliefs and behaviors that anything less than perfect is a failure.
+Why?
+Because we begin to show our children, model through our beliefs and behaviors, that anything less than perfect is a failure.

 The idea of being the perfect mother is not only overwhelming, it’s also unrealistic.